natanieljr/droidmate/README.md

 ### Android devices and emulators compatibility ###

-DroidMate works on Android 6.0 (API 23) and 7.0 (API24) on physical devices. **From May 10th onward support for Android 4.4.2 (API 19) was removed because the libraries required for compatibility are no longer shipped with Android SDK.**
+DroidMate works on Android 6.0 (API 23), 7.0 (API24) and 7.1 (API25) on physical devices. **From May 10th onward support for Android 4.4.2 (API 19) was removed because the libraries required for compatibility are no longer shipped with Android SDK.**

-DroidMate works on API 23 emulators, but with limitations.
+DroidMate works on emulators, but with limitations.
 It works fully on the slow, ARM-based emulators.
 In the fast x86 emulators, DroidMate cannot work with _inlined_ (see `repo/RUNNING.md`) apks and thus, cannot monitor calls to Android framework.
-This is due to the fact ArtHook, the library used in DroidMate for monitoring when running on API 23, is compatible only with ARM architecture, not x86.
+This is due to the fact ArtHook, the library used in DroidMate for monitoring when running on API 23+, is compatible only with ARM architecture, not x86.

 DroidMate works on following devices:

 API 23+:
+* Google Nexus 5X
+* Google Nexus 6
 * Google Nexus 7 2013
-* Google Nexus 5X
+* Google Nexus 9
 * Google Pixel C
 * Huawei Honor 8